Anjaana Anjaani: Filming

 Principal photography began in New York City in late December 2009.
 The setting of the film required filming in winter during the festive season of Christmas leading up to New Year's Eve.
-Ravi K. Chandran handled the cinematography, while Sharmishtha Roy handled the film's production design.
+Ravi K. Chandran handled the cinematography, while Sharmishta Roy handled the film's production design.
 Filming was done in various locations in New York City, Las Vegas and San Francisco.
 Anand wanted to capture the distinct flavor of each city.

 Anand selected the cities to augment the characters' backgrounds.
-San Francisco was chosen to depict Chopra's character Kiara as he thought it was "the right backdrop to highlight her life and character".
-He chose New York City for Kapoor's character Akash.
+San Francisco was chosen to depict Chopra's character, Kiara, as he thought it was "the right backdrop to highlight her life and character".
+He chose New York City for Kapoor's character, Akash.
 Anand described "Blush", the car driven by Chopra's character, as the film's third lead character as it is featured extensively.
 After going through several car options, he chose a vintage red 1963 Ford Falcon Sprint, which was later purchased especially for the film as Anand thought the car should represent all of Kiara's attributes.
 This allowed the art director to modify the car's interior with a lot of detailing to suit Kiara's character.

-The ice-skating scenes were filmed at Wollman Rink in Central Park, requiring the rink to close to the public for 3 consecutive days.
+The ice-skating scenes were filmed at Wollman Rink in Central Park, requiring the rink to close to the public for three consecutive days.
 Some scenes with the leads were also shot at Cafe Lalo, the same restaurant where When Harry Met Sally...
 (1989) was shot.
 The film was also shot at the Rockfeller Center.
-The producers had earlier scouted for a public bridge in India that they could use for 4 days, but due to the 2008 Mumbai attacks obtaining permission from a local government was difficult.
+The producers had earlier scouted for a public bridge in India that they could use for four days, but due to the 2008 Mumbai attacks obtaining permission from the local government was difficult.
 The search ended in Kuala Lumpur, where a scene of Kiara and Akash attempting suicide was shot.
 The opening suicide attempt sequence was filmed at the Golden Gate Bridge.
-Several scenes were shot in Nevada, Las Vegas.
+Several scenes were shot in Las Vegas, Nevada.
 Additional filming was done in Malaysia and Thailand.

-Ahmed Khan choreographed the songs.
+Ahmed Khan handled the song choreography of the film.
 In June 2010, it was announced that a new song would be shot for the film.
 Shooting ended in July 2010 after filming for the club track was completed.
 In September 2010, a promotional video for the remix ballad version of "Tujhe Bhula Diya" was shot in Film City, Mumbai.